Nonlinear Optics#

 Self-Phase Modulation#

-Of the \(\chi^{\left(3\right)}\) processes, self-phase modulation is always phase matched and corresponds to the nonlinear interaction between positive and negative frequency components from the same three modes \(\left(\omega = \omega + \omega - \omega\right)\).
-In this case the effective nonlinearity collapses to a function of a single variable:
+Of the \(\chi^{\left(3\right)}\) processes, self- or cross-phase modulation is always phase matched and corresponds to the nonlinear interaction between positive and negative frequency components from a pair of modes \(\left(\omega = \omega + \omega^\prime - \omega^\prime\right)\).
+In this case the effective nonlinearity collapses to a function of two variables:

 \[\begin{gather} \frac{\partial}{\partial z} a\!\left[\nu\right] \approx \ldots - i \, \omega \, g^{\left(3\right)}_\text{spm} \, \mathscr{F}\!\left[a\left[t\right]^3\right] \end{gather}\]